-The construction industry is widely known as one of the most dangerous industries in the workforce.
-Construction workers are subjected to heavy materials and machinery in sometimes harsh and unsafe conditions.
-Every year, thousands of construction workers are killed or injured while working on a construction site.
+Construction is widely known as one of the most dangerous industries in the United States.
+Construction workers work with heavy, hazardous materials and powerful machinery in sometimes harsh and unsafe conditions.
+Every year, thousands of construction workers are killed or injured while working on construction sites.
 Although construction companies are required to inspect each site with safety engineers to ensure proper safety measures are in place, accidents still happen.

-Worker’s compensation protects injured workers from losing their pay as a result.
-When a worker is injured on the job, even if the accident is not the fault of any negligence on part of the construction company or any individual on the site, the injured worker is typically entitled to some compensation for injuries.
+Worker’s compensation provides medical care and a portion of lost wages to injured workers.
+When a worker is injured on the job, even if the accident is not due to any negligence on part of the construction company or any individual on the site, the injured worker is typically entitled to some compensation for injuries.
 Workers with the inability to work, or those facing limitations as the result of an accident while working on a construction site, have this benefit available to them as a form of protection.

 Worker’s compensation helps injured workers continue to care for their finances while they are unable to work.
 These benefits are awarded in a compensation claim and are related specifically to the type of injury a worker sustained, the severity of the injury, how long it will take for the worker to recover, and the worker’s salary.

-Accidents Due to Negligence on the Work Site
+Accidents Due to Negligence at a Construction Site

 It is crucial for the equipment to be inspected and maintained.
 The safety of construction equipment is a critical factor in a company’s ability to keep a safe site for its workers.
 If a manufacturer defect is the cause of a work site injury, the manufacturer can be held liable.

 Although worker’s compensation benefits help injured workers meet their financial obligations while they recover, the pay does not compensate the worker or their family for emotional and physical pain and suffering resulting from the injury.
-Additionally, the families of workers killed on the job site are usually not compensated at all.
 It is thus imperative to determine if the manufacturer of the equipment, the employer, or another party is responsible for the injury or death to see if a lawsuit is warranted.

-Steps to Take After a Work Injury in NYC
+Steps to Take After a Construction Site Injury in NYC

 - After the injury has been treated, and you have been examined for other damages, you should file a report with your employer if you are physically able to do so.
 You need to provide as much detail as possible about the accident including when, where, and how it happened.
 Anything you can remember about the accident needs to be documented in order to minimize the length and cost of litigation.
 Writing a thorough incident report can be your most valuable ally for ensuring your protection.